mtumilowicz/poligon/README.md

 Before above task: write evaluator of matrix chain expressions in sense of number of multiplications and then filter the list of all possible balanced parenthesis to find minimum.*
-* **DatePeriodsEmptyPairIntersectionChecker** will be a solution to the following problem:
-*For a given list of periods <dateFrom, dateTo> decide if intersection of any two of them is empty.*
-* **DatePeriodsMerger** will be a solution to the following problem:
-*For a given list of periods <dateFrom, dateTo> merge every two with not-empty intersection*
 * **SimpleCollectionOfCollectionsIterator** will be a solution to the following problem:
 *A - is a collection of collections A1,A2,...,AN, where Ak (k=1...N) is